oliverdougherC/Oliver-Unified/README.md

 ## CI

-GitHub Actions runs lint, format check, typecheck, tests, build, smoke, and deploy on every push and PR to `main` and `beta`.
+GitHub Actions runs lint, format check, typecheck, tests, build, and smoke on every push and PR to `main` and `beta`.
+Deploy to GitHub Pages runs only on push to `main`.

 ## Documentation